kaitogoto7/parallelisedclustering/README.md

 # parallelisedclustering

-The algorithm is described below:
+The clustering algorithm parallelised by the Rmd file is described below:

 If there are n data points and want to detect any small clusters with at least x, y or z (denote as vector J) data points, M is the number of small clusters wanted for each value in vector J (i.e. M =